Zivan-R/Portfolio/README.md

 *Vue3, TailwindCSS*

   Foni'Yehoshoa is a christian non-profit that mainly aims to act in favor of Madagascar, my origin country
-It's a project that is close to my heart and while frontend is clearly not my forte, I tried my best to design their website.
+It's a project that is close to my heart.
 You can find it [HERE](https://foniyehoshoa.org)

 ---